rohanpadhye/JQF/README.md

 ```

 ## Fuzz a junit-quickcheck property

+*TODO: Write a nice launcher script for AFL and add documentation here*

 Here's an example of using junit-quickcheck with a guided random file for property testing: